Hip Replacement Recovery

 Pain After Hip Surgery

 Most of the pain from hip surgery lasts several days to a week, although each case is different.
+Most post-surgical pain subsides within a week, with individualized pain management plans including medications, cold therapy and gentle stretching exercises playing a key role in recovery.
 Some people experience some degree of pain for weeks after the operation, but your pain should not grow in intensity.

 Lingering pain can stem from problems with the implant, changes to the hip or thigh bones, or injuries to nerves or soft tissue around where the hip was repaired.
 Pain that lasts longer than two or three weeks could be a sign of a serious complication.
 Let your surgeon know about your continued discomfort.